The doctoral program is designed to achieve particular outcomes - to produce graduates who:

 Doctoral program applicants must demonstrate their ability to pursue doctoral level education as evidenced by:

 The doctoral degree in Criminology and Criminal Justice is a 60 credit-hour doctoral program.
 The curriculum has been developed to incorporate a theoretically grounded and methodologically sophisticated set of courses as a highly necessary foundation for the evidence driven and best practices approaches to the substantive concentration areas.
-In order to deliver this curriculum effectively, the course work contains three progressive tiers.
-The three tiers are hierarchical and build upon one another.
-There are multiple measures to assess student learning throughout the three tiers.
 The basic layout of the doctoral program is depicted below.
 Please download the Graduate Programs Guide for further information on the three tiers of course work and complete descriptions of all degree requirements and procedures.

 Terrorism Studies Option